 Chalazion and Stye (Hordeolum)

 A chalazion is inflamed but not infected.
 A stye is usually caused by a staphylococcal infection.
-Sometimes the person also has blepharitis (see Blepharitis).
+Sometimes the person also has blepharitis (inflammation of the edges of the eyelids).
 Some people may have one or two styes in a lifetime, but other people develop them repeatedly.
-Rarely, a stye develops in one of the deeper glands of the eyelid (an internal stye).
+Rarely, a stye (hordeolum) develops in one of the deeper glands of the eyelid (an internal stye).

 At first, a chalazion may cause a swollen eyelid, mild pain, and irritation.
 However, these symptoms disappear after a few days, leaving a round, painless swelling in the eyelid that grows slowly for the first week.
 Occasionally, the swelling continues to grow and may press on the eyeball and cause slight blurring.
 A red or gray area may develop on the underside of the eyelid.